 Provide closed captioning for live video content.

 Use YouTube to host videos.
-YouTube allows for closed captioning to be added to videos.

 Closed captions can be created manually or by working with an outside vendor.

 Include links to audio descriptions and/or transcripts in the video's description on YouTube and next to your video on the page where it is embedded.

 Where all of the information in the video is provided in existing audio, no additional audio description is necessary.